Retailers and restaurateurs have flooded Indianapolis International Airport with letters-of-interest for space in the midfield

 basic retail and food vendors to $150,00 for full-service restaurants with bars.

 Last year, the airport collected $5.1 million in terminal rent alone.

 "The authority anticipates actual [rents and percentage of gross sales] to exceed these levels," states the package

 Airport retailers operate in an environment much different from that of most retailers.

-Not to mention that about two-thirds of the airport's passengers have household income greater than $60,000--about half are above $80,000.
+Not to mention that about two-thirds of the airport's passengers have household income greater than $60,000–about half

 "At the New Indianapolis Airport, your customers may be coming and going but you are in a destination location."